abhimanyuZ/WiFiAutoLogin/README.md

 # WiFiAutoLogin
-Provides single click login in Ruckus Managed LAN
+Provides single click login in Ruckus Managed LAN in NIT Puducherry Campus.

+<b>For Android dowload the app <a href="https://github.com/abhimanyuZ/WiFiAutoLogin/blob/master/NITPyWiFi.apk">NITPyWiFi.apk</a><b>

+<b>For Ubuntu : </b>

-Set up may take 15 mins and this is limited to Linux OS.
+Set up may take 15 mins and this is limited to Ubuntu(Linux OS).

 <b>Prerequisite:</b>